St Andrews Anglican Church, South Brisbane: Heritage listing

 St Andrews Anglican Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Andrew's Anglican Church is significant historically in demonstrating the expansion of the Anglican Church in Queensland, and the evolution of South Brisbane as a rival to North Brisbane in terms of commerce, municipal development and population increase, in the second half of the 19th century.
 The construction of St Andrew's illustrates the move away from the river flats after the 1860s flood, and the growing popularity among the middle-class of the higher ridges in South Brisbane and Highgate Hill.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The place is important as a rare example of a substantial, stone gothic-style church in Brisbane, with particularly fine stained glass windows, and is a well-known South Brisbane landmark which has contributed to the Brisbane townscape for over a century.
+The place is important as a rare example of a substantial, stone gothic-style church in Brisbane, with stained glass windows, and is a well-known South Brisbane landmark which has contributed to the Brisbane townscape for over a century.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The place is important as a rare example of a substantial, stone gothic-style church in Brisbane, with particularly fine stained glass windows, and is a well-known South Brisbane landmark which has contributed to the Brisbane townscape for over a century.

 The place is important because of its aesthetic significance.

 The place is important as a rare example of a substantial, stone gothic-style church in Brisbane, with particularly fine stained glass windows, and is a well-known South Brisbane landmark which has contributed to the Brisbane townscape for over a century.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place is important as a rare example of a substantial, stone gothic-style church in Brisbane, with particularly fine stained glass windows, and is a well-known South Brisbane landmark which has contributed to the Brisbane townscape for over a century.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Despite having been constructed in a number of stages between 1878 and 1932, the building reflects much of architect Andrea Stombuco's original vision, and is important in contributing to our understanding of his work.